api3dao/old-api3-docs/docs/next/grp-providers/guides/build-an-airnode/configuring-airnode.md

 #### authorizers

 The list of authorizer contract addresses the Airnode deployment will set on-chain.
-See the [protocol docs](../../../reference/protocols/request-response/airnode.md#setting-endpoint-authorizers) for more information.
-Note that the Airnode master wallet has to be funded (on the respective chain) to be able to make the transaction that will set or update this value.
+See the [protocol docs](../../../reference/protocols/request-response/airnode.md#setting-endpoint-authorizers) for more information. <FixInline>Funding of the Airnode wallet, is it needed here and for what reason?</FixInline> ~~Note that the Airnode wallet has to be funded (on the respective chain) to be able to make the transaction that will set or update this value.~~

 #### blockHistoryLimit